Ilesh/InstagramStories/README.md

 </a>
 </p>

 Image and Video preview like the stories in the instagram, You can implemente stories like instagram in your project.
-Stories is helpfull for the display videos and images.
+Story is helpfull for the display videos and images.
 Please checkout my code here it's free ;)

 ![ezgif com-optimize](https://i.imgflip.com/2rn8vi.gif)

 ## How to use?

 Here, I have tried to make it simple as I can.
-You need to download the project and take some files in your project.
-Its just demo practice project.
+You need to download the project and drag some files in your project.
+It's just demo for practice project.

 ##### Note: I am assumes you are comfortable with the basics of storyboards and view controllers.